changchun-zhou/changchun-zhou.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a Postdoctoral Fellow at the Duke Center for Computational Evolutionary Intelligence ([DCEI](https://cei.pratt.duke.edu/)), supervised by [Prof. Yiran Chen](https://cei.pratt.duke.edu/people/yiran-chen).
 I received the Ph.
-D. degree of Microelectronics and Solid-State Electronics in the School of integrated Circuits, Peking University, China, in Dec.
-2023, supervised by [Prof. Hailong Jiao](https://www.ece.pku.edu.cn/info/1045/2719.htm) at [PKU-VLSI Lab](http://www.PKU-VLSI.com).
+D. degree of Microelectronics and Solid-State Electronics in the School of integrated Circuits, Peking University, China, in Jan.
+2024, supervised by [Prof. Hailong Jiao](https://www.ece.pku.edu.cn/info/1045/2719.htm) at [PKU-VLSI Lab](http://www.PKU-VLSI.com).
 I received the Bachelor degree of Microelectronics Science and Engineering from Sun Yat-sen University, Guangzhou, China, in Jul.
 2018.
 My research interest is energy-efficient AI chips for edge computing.
 You can find more information through my [CV](https://github.com/zhouchch3/changchunzhou/blob/main/docs/CV.pdf).
 If you are interested in me, please feel free to contact me at any time.

 <!--My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).-->

 # 📖 Educations
-- *2018.09 - Present*, Doctor of Philosophy in Microelectronics and Solid-State Electronics, Peking University, Beijing, China.
+- *2018.09 - 2024.01*, Doctor of Philosophy in Microelectronics and Solid-State Electronics, Peking University, Beijing, China.
 Thesis Title: Research on On-Chip Neural Network Accelerators for 3D Understanding.
 GPA: 3.6/4.0, 1/157 in Comprehensive Ranking 2023.
 - *2014.09 - 2018.06*, Bachelor of Engineering in Microelectronics Science and Engineering, Sun Yat-sen University, Guangzhou, China.
 GPA: 3.8/5.0

 <!--# 🔥 News